auehc/AUCTF-2020/Reversing/Cracker Barrel/solution/writeup.md

 ## Alternate Solutions

 Turns out there was an unintended solution thanks to user KERRO on discord.
-Because I wrote bad code the second checks can be bypassed by simply entering an empty string.
+The first and second checks can be bypassed by simply entering an empty string.

-This occurs because I loop through the string and set a bad flag if the string does not match.
-However, this flag is initially set to 0 so if you never loop through the for loop you can't ever set it to bad.